Falmouth and Beyond and Attractions

 Stretch those legs with a stroll along the seafront, breath in the sea air and head for the unmissable sight of Pendennis Castle perched on its headland and watching over Falmouth Bay.
 Built over 450 years ago by Henry VIII the granite stronghold sits opposite its sister castle in St Mawes making a powerful defence for the entrance to Falmouth harbour.

-Attractions, Beaches, Falmouth and Beyond, Gardens, On the Water and Romantic Cornwall
+Falmouth and Beyond, Beaches, Gardens, Attractions, On the Water and Romantic Cornwall

 So, you are thinking of popping the question.
 Congrats!
 Now you’ve chosen the lucky person, and possibly the ring, it’s time to choose a special place for the big moment.
 Cornwall is a romantic place at any time of the year – crashing waves, secluded coves, starry nights and stunning sunsets – so it really is the perfect place for a proposal.
 We’ve rounded up a top selection of proposal spots:

-Attractions, Falmouth and Beyond, Foodie Cornwall and Romantic Cornwall
+Falmouth and Beyond, Attractions, Romantic Cornwall and Foodie Cornwall